What Policy Process?

 'What must be banished is any lingering idea that policy is some highly rational process in which expert technicians are firmly in control using highly tuned instruments to achieve easily predicted outcomes.
 Such an image is inappropriate for OECD countries let alone the developing world...'

 But it is often possible to discern a number of separate key stages.
 Advice on each of them can be found by following these links:

 - Identifying a problem, issue or opportunity, and then researching and gaining knowledge and experience of it,

-- Consultation, including impact assessment and identifying unwanted consequences,
+- Consultation, including impact assessment and identifying both objectives and unwanted consequences,

 - Analysing and exploring options,

 - Navigating Whitehall and gaining collective Ministerial agreement.

 And it is vital to establish a strong communications strategy which respects the maybe deep-rooted concerns of those opposing your Minister's policy objectives.
 Click here for a more detailed discussion of this subject.

 It is important to realise that the above five individual stages do not operate sequentially, but overlap as policies become firmed up.
 The IfG's Catherine Haddon notes that 'Policy-making is not a linear process.
 It involves extremely complex interactions between influencers, decision-makes, and implementers of policy'.

 I sometimes liken policy development to a game of snakes and ladders in which occasional rapid process up the policy ladder is too often followed by rapid descent down the snake of an unintended consequence.
 But you will never get to your goal unless you have a clear strategy - so it is vital that you consciously tackle each of the above key stages.